TheRealOwenRees/pgn2tex/CONTRIBUTING.md

 Alternatively, just send a PR and I will check it asap.
 Please bear in mind that I may not be reactive if I was not expecting a PR.

 ## Guidelines
-- Commit and push your work on a new branch that is self-explanatory. `feature/comments-before-moves` would be a good example.
+- Commit and push your work on a new branch that is self-explanatory. `feature/comments-before-moves` would be a good example
-- Write good commit messages
+- Write good commit messages.
+These are for my benefit, as the PR will be rebased onto the main branch anyway
 - Explain the changes in the PR comments